lukeemhigh/scripts/bash/update-eks-nodegroups/README.md

 - `-j`|`--jobs`) The number of concurrent jobs to run (default is 2).
 - `-v`|`--verbose`) Activates some very minor debug info logging.

-If one of the first two aforementioned arguments are not provided, the script will check for an existing aws-cli configuration in `${HOME}/.aws/config` and provide a TUI selection menu if more than one configuration is found.
+If one of the first two aforementioned arguments is not provided, the script will check for an existing aws-cli configuration in `${HOME}/.aws/config` and provide a TUI selection menu if more than one configuration is found.

 ## Requirements